-Hong Kong is a popular gateway to Mainland China.
-It is increasingly convenient to travel from Hong Kong to Mainland China thanks to recent rail developments.
+Hong Kong is a popular gateway to Chinese mainland.
+It is increasingly convenient to travel from Hong Kong to Chinese mainland thanks to recent rail developments.

 Guilin, blessed with stunning karst scenery and rich culture, has become one of the most popular tourist destinations from Hong Kong.
 Here is some essential information which will help you plan a tour from Hong Kong to Guilin.